Automattic/jetpack/readme.txt

 **Improved compatibility**

+* AMP: ensure that all recipe embeds can be viewed with no errors in AMP views.
 * General: when using a beta version of Jetpack via the Jetpack Beta Plugin, allow Multisite connections to be managed in Network Admin.

 **Bug fixes**